top of page

 Above the counting number, you'll see the clickable link on the phrase "View the most recently added images."

 After the page loads, you will find a filterable list of the news images released on FamilySearch.
-In the video linked below, I noticed new images from Virginia.
+In the video linked below, I noticed new pictures from Virginia.

 How to Search the Newest Historical Images

 You will see new online images from countries like Russia to Peru, from Australia to Finland.
-The location and the newest categories of record types are astonishing.
+The location and the latest categories of record types are astonishing.

 From this website, you can begin searching for your ancestors.
 However, you won't be looking for a specific name.
 You'll first look for a location and then a time frame.
 Then you can browse for your relatives.